Morgan Stanley Trims Beazley (LON:BEZ) Target Price to GBX 500

-Beazley (LON:BEZ – Get Rating) had its price objective cut by Morgan Stanley from GBX 585 ($7.67) to GBX 500 ($6.56) in a report released on Tuesday, Marketbeat reports.
-They currently have an equal weight rating on the stock.
+Beazley (LON:BEZ – Get Rating) had its price target trimmed by Morgan Stanley from GBX 585 ($7.67) to GBX 500 ($6.56) in a report issued on Tuesday, Marketbeat reports.
+The brokerage currently has an equal weight rating on the stock.

-A number of other equities research analysts have also commented on BEZ.
-Berenberg Bank reiterated a buy rating and issued a GBX 610 ($8.00) price target on shares of Beazley in a research report on Tuesday, March 15th.
-Barclays reiterated an overweight rating and issued a GBX 531 ($6.96) price target on shares of Beazley in a research report on Friday, March 11th.
-JPMorgan Chase & Co. reiterated an overweight rating and issued a GBX 615 ($8.07) price target on shares of Beazley in a research report on Monday, February 7th.
-Shore Capital reiterated a buy rating on shares of Beazley in a research report on Thursday, February 10th.
-Finally, Royal Bank of Canada reiterated an outperform rating and issued a GBX 600 ($7.87) price target on shares of Beazley in a research report on Friday, April 1st.
-Four equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and an average price target of GBX 496.10 ($6.51).
+BEZ has been the topic of a number of other research reports.
+JPMorgan Chase & Co. restated an overweight rating and issued a GBX 615 ($8.07) target price on shares of Beazley in a research report on Monday, February 7th.
+Shore Capital reissued a buy rating on shares of Beazley in a report on Thursday, February 10th.
+Barclays restated an overweight rating and set a GBX 531 ($6.96) price objective on shares of Beazley in a research report on Friday, March 11th.
+Berenberg Bank restated a buy rating and set a GBX 610 ($8.00) price objective on shares of Beazley in a research report on Tuesday, March 15th.
+Finally, Royal Bank of Canada restated an outperform rating and set a GBX 600 ($7.87) price objective on shares of Beazley in a research report on Friday, April 1st.
+Four analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Beazley presently has a consensus rating of Buy and an average target price of GBX 496.10 ($6.51).

 Beazley plc provides risk insurance and reinsurance solutions in the United States, Europe, and internationally.
 Its Cyber & Executive Risk segment underwrites management liabilities, such as employment practices risks and directors and officers, cyber and technology, and media and business services.